trustlines-protocol/clientlib/README.md

   // ...
 });

-// Instance using a relay connected the TLBC const tlbc = new TLNetwork({
+// Instance using a relay connected to the TLBC const tlbc = new TLNetwork({
   protocol: "https",
   wsProtocol: "wss"